Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Methodology

-\item \citetalias[][]{Q1-SP015} trained a DL-based algorithm to perform image decomposition in the VIS imaging data and provide an estimate of the PSF contribution ($f_{\rm{PSF}}$) with respect to the total galaxy light in the observed flux.
-This technique was applied to all galaxies in the constructed sample.
-For a complete description of the method, we refer the reader to \citetalias{Q1-SP015}.
-Here, we labelled as DL-based AGN those galaxies with $f_{\rm{PSF}}>0.2$, which corresponds to a 4$\sigma$ cut given the mean uncertainty in the $f_{\rm{PSF}}$ estimates.
-We also calculated the AGN luminosity in the VIS filter, as approximated by the luminosity of the PSF component $L_{\rm{PSF}}$.
-First, we multiplied the total galaxy flux in the VIS band by the predicted $f_{\rm{PSF}}$ to obtain the central component flux.
-Then, this flux is converted to a luminosity given the galaxy redshift.
-Note that this luminosity is inferred from the observed fluxes.
+\citetalias[][]{Q1-SP015} trained a DL-based algorithm to perform image decomposition in the VIS imaging data and provide an estimate of the PSF contribution ($f_{\rm{PSF}}$) with respect to the total galaxy light in the observed flux.
+Following the same technique as in \citet{margalef-bentabolAGNHost2024}, \citetalias{Q1-SP015} fine-tuned the pre-trained DL-architecture \texttt{Zoobot} \citep{walmsleyZoobotAdaptableDeep2023} to predict $f_{\rm PSF}$ from galaxy images.
+The training set consisted of mock \Euclid observations of TNG galaxies, where central point sources were injected with randomly chosen $f_{\rm PSF}$ values in the range $[0,\,1)$.
+The resulting DL model achieves high accuracy and precision in recovering $f_{\rm PSF}$, with a mean bias $\langle f_{\rm PSF}{\rm [injected]} - f_{\rm PSF}{\rm [{\tt Zoobot}]}\rangle=-0.0078$, and a root mean square error of $0.051$.
+Only about 5\% of galaxies with $f_{\rm PSF}{\rm [injected]}<0.05$ have a predicted $f_{\rm PSF}{\rm [{\tt Zoobot}]}>0.2$.
+Here, we labelled as DL-based AGN those galaxies with $f_{\rm{PSF}}>0.2$, which corresponds to a 4$\sigma$ cut given the mean uncertainty in the $f_{\rm{PSF}}$ estimates, and ensures a high-purity sample.
+Although this $f_{\rm PSF}$ threshold aims for a high-purity selection of dominant central point sources, we acknowledge that the derived $f_{\rm PSF}$ may include contributions from nuclear star formation in addition to AGN, and that its completeness could be affected by heavy nuclear obscuration.
+A more detailed discussion of the method, its performance, validation, and comparison with traditional selection methods, is presented in \citet{margalef-bentabolAGNHost2024} and \citetalias{Q1-SP015}.
+We also estimate the AGN luminosity in the VIS band ($L_{\rm PSF}$) by multiplying the total galaxy flux by the predicted $f_{\rm PSF}$ and converting it into a luminosity using the photometric redshift.